Piedmont's Latest Plans to Innovate

 But why are we telling you this now?
 The answer is that you can help by doing the following:

 - Believe in Piedmont.
 We’re telling you the vision so that you can have the facts.
 You don’t have to wonder who we are.
 We’ve just told you as plainly as we know how.

 - Pray for Piedmont.
 Teaching the world is an audacious goal for a school that had 567 students in 2012-2013.
 But we serve an all powerful God who works through his servants in response to prayer.
 Please join us in asking God to “do exceeding abundantly above all that we ask or think.”

 - Send students to Piedmont.
 Too many of us have forgotten that there is no better way to spend a life than to pour it out at Jesus' feet.
 Let’s fill up the harvest field.

 - Invest your own resources in real live students in every country on earth.
 Churches who support Piedmont make it possible for all of their members to receive advanced education at a reduced rate, and they make it possible for their pastors to earn advanced degrees at 1/3 of normal tuition.
 Individuals who support the university multiply themselves by making it possible for people around the world to proclaim the gospel effectively.
 Nobody is paying better dividends than God.

-We want an informed network of likeminded believers who are determined to accomplish missional living and learning in 2013 and until “the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed” (I Corinthians 15:52).
-To that end, please contact email@example.com to submit questions about these changes.
+We want an informed network of likeminded believers who are determined to accomplish missional living and learning in this year and until “the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed” (I Corinthians 15:52).
+To that end, please contact firstname.lastname@example.org to submit questions about these changes.
 Answers will be posted here for the Piedmont community to see.

 Q: Why are these changes necessary right now? (updated 9/24/2013)